AdyaS2010/Smart-Interactive-Display-System---Online-Circuit-The-Bin---Wokwi-/README.md

 ## Project Description

 The **Smart Interactive Display System** is an advanced setup designed to interact with users through various sensors and actuators.
-This system detects user presence, measures distance, tracks motion, and provides visual feedback, making it a versatile and engaging display solution.
+The system detects user presence, measures distance, tracks motion, and provides visual feedback, making it a versatile and engaging display solution!

 ## Components Utilized & Their Respective Uses